Notation and Editing

 Normally two hours (2x1) of seminars each week.

-Students can have up to five individual tutorial sessions, 3 hours in total to prepare for their mini-edition project.
+Students can have up to four individual tutorial sessions, 2 hours in total to prepare for their mini-edition project.
 Depending on the number of students on the module, some tutorials may be in small groups (up to three students).

-This time is allocated to working on the assignments (assessed coursework) and on the un-assessed tasks ahead of the seminars.
+This time is allocated to working on the assignments (assessed coursework) and on the un-assessed tasks ahead of the lectures and seminars.

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau